-An Authorized Representative is any person naturally or legally established in the European Community who is explicitly designated by the manufacturer to act on their behalf.
+An Authorized Representative is any person naturally or legally established in the European Union who is explicitly designated by the manufacturer to act on their behalf.
 This person may be addressed by authorities and bodies within the Community, instead of the manufacturer themselves, with regards to the requirements of this Directive.

 What are the duties of an E.A.R?